-Investment Objective: The investment objective of the scheme is to seek long term capital appreciation by investing in equity/equity related instruments of companies from the healthcare sector.
-However, there is no assurance or guarantee that the investment objective of the Scheme will be achieved.
-The Scheme does not assure or guarantee any returns.

-(ii) Investment Pattern: Please refer to 'How will the Scheme Allocate its Assets?' under the Part II 'INFORMATION ABOUT THE SCHEME'.
+(ii) Investment Objective: The primary investment objective of the scheme is to provide capital appreciation by investing in equity and equity related instruments including derivatives and debt and money market instruments.
+There is no assurance that the investment objective of the Scheme will be achieved.
+Investment Pattern: Please refer to 'How will the Scheme Allocate its Assets?' under the Part II 'INFORMATION ABOUT THE SCHEME'.